Skip to Content

 Oga’s Cantina was the first of the dining locations we heard about coming to Galaxy’s Edge, and after the short time it’s been open, it has quickly become our favorite dining location in Star Wars Land, and our favorite bar in Walt Disney World or Disneyland, period!

 Think of a place like you saw in the Mos Eisley Cantina that Luke and Obi-Wan go into in the original Star Wars movie, but a lot more fun!
-The drinks are flowing, music playing, and D-J3X is the hottest DJ in the Galaxy.
+The drinks are flowing, music is playing, and D-J3X is the hottest DJ in the Galaxy.
 You won’t find many food options here, but they no doubt have the best drinks in Galaxy’s Edge.

 You absolutely have to come to Oga’s Cantina at least once on your trip to Galaxy’s Edge, it’s a can’t-miss place.
 You could even argue that Oga’s Cantina is more must-do than even the Millennium Falcon: Smugglers Run.
 The lines have been out the door since opening and it’s not going to slow down anytime soon so make sure this is your first stop when visiting Star Wars Land.